fpv-wtf/margerine/README.md

 **margerine** is a root exploit and adb enabler for the **DJI Air Unit** (wm150), **Caddx Vista** (lt150), **FPV Goggles V1** (gl150), and **FPV Googles V2** (gl170/gp150) from the same people that brought you [USB Video Out](https://github.com/fpv-wtf/voc-poc).

+Currently only works reliably on **Windows** and **Mac OS X**, Linux has strange issues in the USB stack - YMMW.

 # tl;dr;
 Install **nodejs** and the Javascript dependencies:

     npm install

-Plug in the victim device via USB and run:
+Remove your SD card for the duration of the exploit, power up the victim device, connect it via USB and run:

     node margerine.js unlock

 Have fun! [consider donating](https://github.com/fpv-wtf/margerine#support-the-effort) and join us on our [Discord]([Discord](https://discord.gg/3rpnBBJKtU)).

 ## Troubleshooting
+ - **waving wand, result e0** - make sure you've followed all the instructions below, reboot your Goggles and try again.
+It should eventually work.
  - The device might change it's COM port number on Windows (eg. COM4 -> COM5) in the middle of the exploit and error out.
 That's a good sign!
 Look up the new COM port in Device Manager (if auto detect didn't work for you) and re-run the exploit to finish everything up.
  - The device being exploited should not be connected to anything else; i.e. Googles to AU or AU to Goggles.
- - On the Air Unit, the SD card must be removed.
+ - Make sure there's no SD card in your device.
  - V2 Goggles must be flashed from DIY mode to 01.00.0606.
   - Checking the menus in DIY mode is insufficient.
 Make sure Assistant says "Refresh" next to 0606, rather than "Downgrade".
 If you see "Downgrade", go ahead and downgrade.
   - If you've flashed to 01.02.0015 in drone mode the exploit won't work and you can't downgrade at the moment, sorry.